 Sending gift cards is a great way to reward or reimburse family, friends, or customers.
-Whether it’s for the holidays, a special occasion, or any other reason.
-Though, unlike digital transfers or credits, a gift card can be lost, misplaced, or mis-delivered.
-And there’s often no way to recover it.
+Whether it is for the holidays, a special occasion, or any other reason.
+Though, unlike digital transfers or credits, a gift card can be lost, misplaced, or misdelivered.
+And there is often no way to recover it.

 The best way to protect a gift card is to:

-- Check the terms of the gift card before making the purchase to see if you have any options to replace the card.
+- Check the terms of the gift card before making the purchase to see if there are any options to replace the card.

 - Save the purchase receipt.